 5 Best Golf Courses in Malaysia

 According to the R&A, there are 248 golf courses in Malaysia as of 2019.
-While we didn’t play all 248, we have played more Golf in Malaysia than any other country in the world other than our home countries of the US and Germany.
+While we didn’t play all 248, we have played more Golf in Malaysia than in any other country in the world other than our home countries of the US and Germany.
 We played a wide spectrum of courses; from the exclusively private to the muni, and from the resort all the way to the, well, let’s just say the less than memorable during our 3-month journey.
 It is from these travels that we have created a list of the 5 Best Golf Courses in Malaysia.
 We are positive that any one of these courses would make your golf trip to Malaysia all the more memorable.

 So, get your passport ready, pack your sunblock and golf clubs, and book your flight.

 If you don’t know Malaysia, you should.
 Located in South East Asia, it boasts year-round sunshine, wonderful people, and delicious food.
-And the 90-day visa-free entry for many golfing travellers is a tremendous bonus.
+And the 90-day visa-free entry for many golfing travelers is a tremendous bonus.
 We found the country to be extremely modern, clean, safe, and very easy to get around.
 English is spoken everywhere, which makes it even more accessible.
-Malaysia is also a place where multiple cultures have met and lived together, which means that the food in this multi-cultural environment is incredible.
+Malaysia is also a place where multiple cultures have met and lived together, which means that the food in this multicultural environment is incredible.
 Make sure you try a big bowl of Laksa, as well as Kolo Mee!
 It is also a country full of friendly smiling people that are genuinely interested to get to know more about you!